Alberta returns to UN commission for criticism of mega energy projects | paNOW | Prince Albert, Saskatchewan - Mash Viral

 BC Hydro says it has been consulting with affected First Nations about the hydroelectric dam of Site C since 2007 and concluded benefit agreements with most of them.

-The UN Committee has previously demanded that Site C be stopped, which the West Moberly and Prophet River First Nations in northeastern British Columbia oppose.
+Previously, the UN committee demanded a stop on site C, which the West Moberly and Prophet River First Nations in northeastern British Columbia oppose.

 However, this is the first time that calls have been made for the Trans Mountain and Coastal GasLink projects to be terminated.